aamaanaa/strinova-linux/TESTED.md

 ### Legend

-- ✅ perfect game experience
+- ✅ Perfect game experience
-- ⚠️ playable
+- ⚠️ Playable
-- ❌ dont work at all
+- ❌ Does not work at all

 ### Hardware Table